Final Fantasy VII: Scenario

 Sakaguchi was responsible for writing the initial plot, which was quite different from the final version.
 In this draft for the planned SNES version, the game's setting was envisioned as New York City in 1999.
 Similar to the final story, the main characters were part of an organization trying to destroy Mako reactors, but they were pursued by a hot-blooded detective named Joe.
 The main characters would eventually blow up the city.
 An early version of the Lifestream concept was present at this stage.
-According to Sakaguchi, his mother had died while Final Fantasy III was being developed, and choosing life as a theme helped him cope with her passing in a rational and analytical manner.
+According to Sakaguchi, his mother had died while Final Fantasy III (1990) was being developed, and choosing life as a theme helped him cope with her death in a rational and analytical manner.
 Square eventually used the New York setting in Parasite Eve (1998).
 While the planned concept was dropped, Final Fantasy VII still marked a drastic shift in setting from previous entries, dropping the Medieval fantasy elements in favor of a world that was "ambiguously futuristic".

 The cutscene of Sephiroth killing Aerith Gainsborough.
-This key story sequence has been called one of the most "shocking", "cinematic", and "genre-defining" moments in video games.
+This key story sequence has been called one of the most shocking, cinematic, and genre-defining moments in video games.

 When Kitase was put in charge of Final Fantasy VII, he and Nomura reworked the entire initial plot.
-Scenario writer Kazushige Nojima joined the team after finishing work on Bahamut Lagoon.
+Scenario writer Kazushige Nojima joined the team after finishing work on Bahamut Lagoon (1996).
 While Final Fantasy VI featured an ensemble cast of numerous playable characters that were equally important, the team soon decided to develop a central protagonist for FFVII.
 The pursuit of Sephiroth that formed most of the main narrative was suggested by Nomura, as nothing similar had been done in the series before.
 Kitase and Nojima conceived AVALANCHE and Shinra as opposing organizations and created Cloud's backstory as well as his relationship to Sephiroth.
 Among Nojima's biggest contributions to the plot were Cloud's memories and split personality; this included the eventual conclusion involving his newly created character of Zack.
 The crew helped Kitase adjust the specifics of Sakaguchi's original Lifestream concept.